 Three or more broods per year in Florida.
 The small green eggs are laid singly on leaf buds or on the upperside of the leaves of host plants.

-Adults fly in a fast, erratic manner close to the ground and perch on low plants or bare earth.
+Adults fly in a fast, erratic manner, rising up and down; they perch on low plants or bare earth.
+During mating flights and while defending territory they may fly up to heights of 30 feet or more, often tumbling over one another.
 Caterpillars may hide at the base of plants, near the ground.

 Caterpillars are solitary and feed on the leaves of host plants.
 Native larval host plants include the cultivated wildflowers American bluehearts (Buchnera americana) and Carolina wild petunia (Ruellia caroliniensis), Canada toadflax (Linaria canadensis) rockland twinflower (Dyschoriste angusta), thickleaf wild petunia (Ruellia succulenta), and turkey tangle fogfruit (Phyla nodiflora).
 Other native host plants include the wildflowers beach false foxglove (Agalinis fasciculata), common twinflower (Dyschoriste oblongifolia), Florida toadflax (Linaria floridana), Piedmont blacksenna (Seymeria pectinata) and saltmash false foxglove (Agalinis maritima) in South Florida and swamp twinflower (Dyschoriste humistrata) and yaupon blacksenna (Seymeria cassioides) in Central and North Florida.
 Larvae also feed on the nonnative lawn weeds common plantain (Plantago major) and English plantain (Plantago lanceolata).